 23. The Jesus Film (1979)

 A biopic at the very outset, ‘The Jesus Film’ follows the Gospel of Luke in the New Testament, depicting his birth, his life with his disciples, his miracles, his appointing of the Apostles from among the disciples, his transfiguration, followed by the Last Supper and eventual crucifixion.
 Many critics have hailed it as “authentic”, while some rendered it monotonous and unwatchable.
-More often than not, ‘The Jesus Film’ has been known as the “most watched” motion picture of all time, with over 3 billion people of the world have watched it.
-While we don’t know if the claim is true or false, watching ‘The Jesus Film’ gives us many answers we’ve been seeking around the life and times of Jesus Christ.
+More often than not, ‘The Jesus Film’ has been known as the “most watched” motion picture of all time, with over 3 billion people from around the world having watched it.
+While we don’t know if the claim is true or false, watching ‘The Jesus Film’ gives us many answers we’ve been seeking about the life of Jesus Christ.

 22. Soul Surfer (2011)

 ‘Soul Surfer’ is a biopic based on the story of Bethany Hamilton, a professional surfer who lost her hand owing to a shark attack, but returned to the sport stronger than ever.
 The movie opens in the 2000s when a teenager Bethany while living in Hawaii with her family develops interest in surfing.
 During a competition, a tiger shark bites off her left arm, after which Bethany loses copious amounts of blood and the arm itself.
 Bethany then starts learning her ropes with one-arm surfing and re-enters the competition.
 The Hamiltons’ belief in God, their perseverance and multiple Biblical references make it a religious film essentially, although later, many of these references were cut to help the film appeal to non-Christian audiences as well.
 ‘Soul Surfer’ received a good response from critics and audiences alike.

 21. To Save a Life (2009)